MelodYanglc/TransRectangling/README.md

 <p align="center">' the Key Lab of Opt-Electronic Technology and Intelligent Control of Ministry of Education, Lanzhou Jiaotong University</p>

 ## Datasets(DIR-D)
-We use the DIS-D dataset to train and evaluate our method.
+We use the DIR-D dataset to train and evaluate our method.
 Please refer to [DIR-D](https://github.com/nie-lang/DeepRectangling) for more details about this dataset

 ## Code